lvelascog/guia-de-estilo-apex/estiloapex.md

 <a name="exceptions"></a>
 ### No te tragues excepciones
-Un bloque catch vacio no suele ser buena idea.
+Un bloque catch vacío no suele ser buena idea.

 <a name="test-data"></a>
 ### Datos de prueba